What Is Fleet Maintenance?

 A fleet management system is a digital platform used to monitor fleet vehicles and fleet maintenance workers from a centralized dashboard.
 The software helps to minimize the complexities of fleet management and maintenance costs.
 A fleet management system consists of software, telematics, maintenance planning, security systems, parts management, and warranty tracking.

 There are several fleet management software available in the market that assist with electronic logging device (ELD) compliance, GPS tracking, and route planning.
-The top popular fleet management platforms are Connecteam, US Fleet Tracking, and RTA Fleet Management.
-Managers seeking additional support organizing fleet maintenance tasks and regulatory inspections (e.g. DVIRs, DOT and BIT) should consider MaintainX.
+The popular fleet management platforms are Connecteam, US Fleet Tracking, and RTA Fleet Management.
+Managers seeking additional support organizing fleet maintenance tasks and regulatory inspections (e.g., DVIRs, DOT, and BIT) should consider MaintainX.